- No legs

 Leatherjacket Control in Cardiff & South Wales

-For leatherjackets, lawns are an inviting home.
-Unfortunately for homeowners, they don’t make for very good tenants!
-If you have leatherjackets in your lawn, we can help you get the problem under control.
+For leatherjackets, a beautiful lawn can make a very inviting home – unfortunately for homeowners, they don’t make for very good tenants!
+If you’ve found yourself with leatherjackets in your lawn, our leatherjacket control services can help you get the problem under control.

 What are leatherjackets?

-Leatherjackets are crane fly larvae.
-The crane fly lays its eggs in the ground – often a lawn – in August or September (dependent on soil temperature).
-The maggots that emerge from those eggs are known as leatherjackets, and once they have hatched, they will start to eat the grass stem and roots just below the surface of the lawn.
+Leatherjackets are the larvae of the European crane fly (also known as daddy-long-legs).
+In the late summer (usually end of July and August, depending on soil temperature) craneflies lay their eggs in the ground – they can lay up to 300 eggs at a time!
+The maggots that emerge from those eggs are what’s known as leatherjackets.
+Once the leatherjackets have hatched, they will start to eat the grass stem and roots just below the surface of the lawn.

-When should you look for leatherjackets in your lawn?
+When should you treat leatherjackets in your lawn?

-Crane fly eggs tend to hatch during the autumn, so damage from leatherjackets in your lawn may appear in November or December depending on the scale of the problem.
+Leatherjackets tend to hatch during the autumn, so visible damage from leatherjackets in your lawn may appear in November or December, depending on the scale of the problem.
 The larvae can continue to grow and cause problems all the way through winter and into early spring if left unchecked.

 What happens if you don’t treat leatherjackets in your lawn?